Swansea and Mumbles Railway: Introduction of steam

-A somewhat motley collection of steam locomotives was used to maintain services between 1877 and 1929, beginning with the Hughes tramway locomotives mentioned above (which were actually owned by the S.I. & T. and therefore not able to be used on the railway after 1878).
+A somewhat motley collection of steam locomotives was used to maintain services between 1877 and 1929, beginning with the Hughes tramway locomotives mentioned above (which were actually owned by the SI&T and therefore not able to be used on the railway after 1878).
 Dickson had purchased two saddle tank locomotives of more conventional outline from the Falcon Engine & Car Works (successor to Hughes's Locomotive and Tramway Engine Works), and two more from Manning Wardle & Co of Leeds in the early 1880s.
 A further locomotive (originally numbered 5, later 3) came from the Hunslet Engine Company of Leeds in 1885.
-When the new Swansea & Mumbles Railway Company took over operations in 1890 it ordered two 0-4-0 saddle tank locomotives from Black, Hawthorn & Co of Gateshead.
+When the new Swansea and Mumbles Railway Company took over operations in 1890 it ordered two 0-4-0 saddle tank locomotives from Black, Hawthorn & Co of Gateshead.
 These were delivered in 1891 and numbered 1 and 2; they worked on the line until after the First World War.
 Two larger 0-6-0 side tank locomotives were obtained from the Hunslet Engine Company in 1898; numbered 4 and 5, they bore the brunt of the passenger service until well into the 1920s.
-The nominally independent Mumbles Railway & Pier Co. ordered a 0-4-0 saddle tank from the Brush Electrical Engineering Co of Loughborough (successor to the Falcon Engine & Car Works) in 1906 and this carried plates reading "MR & P No. 3" to denote its ownership.
+The nominally independent Mumbles Railway and Pier Company ordered a 0-4-0 saddle tank from the Brush Electrical Engineering Co of Loughborough (successor to the Falcon Engine & Car Works) in 1906 and this carried plates reading "MR & P No. 3" to denote its ownership.
 Finally, a second-hand Avonside 0-6-0ST was obtained and named Swansea.
 All were tank locomotives of 0-4-0 or 0-6-0 wheel arrangement.
-Ownership was vested variously in the Swansea & Mumbles Railway Company or the Mumbles Railway & Pier Company (and sometimes transferred between the two for accounting purposes) and as early as the 1890s there is evidence that the railway was having to hire in locomotives to supplement its own fleet.
+Ownership was vested variously in the Swansea and Mumbles Railway Company or the Mumbles Railway and Pier Company (and sometimes transferred between the two for accounting purposes) and as early as the 1890s there is evidence that the railway was having to hire in locomotives to supplement its own fleet.
 By the 1920s, locomotives were regularly being hired from a local dealer, Charles Williams of Morriston, and frequently appear in photographs of the railway taken at that time.

+Under the Oystermouth Railway or Tramroad Act 1899 (62 & 63 Vict. c. ccxxxiv) both the Oystermouth Railway (from Swansea to Black Pill) and the Mumbles Railway (from Black Pill to Mumbles) were leased for 999 years by their owning companies (Swansea and Mumbles Railways Limited and Mumbles Railway and Pier Company, respectively) to Swansea Improvements and Tramway Company.
+In 1929 this lease was transferred from the tramway company to the South Wales Transport Company.
+Under the Swansea and District Transport Act 1936 the two railway companies themselves became owned by South Wales Transport.